jbcodeforce/aws-messaging-samples/README.md

 1. Install MkDocs locally following the [official documentation instructions](https://www.mkdocs.org/#installation).
 1. Install Material plugin for mkdocs:  `pip install mkdocs-material`
-2. `git clone https://github.com/jbcodeforce/aws-messaging-samples.git` _(or your forked repository if you plan to edit)_
+2. `git clone https://github.com/jbcodeforce/aws-messaging-study.git` _(or your forked repository if you plan to edit)_
-3. `cd aws-studies`
+3. `cd aws-messaging-study`
 4. `mkdocs serve`
 5. Go to `http://127.0.0.1:8000/` in your browser.